 Purchased Water Adjustment Clause (PWAC) and Purchased Wastewater Treatment Adjustment Clause (PSTAC)

-On November 7, 2014, New Jersey American Water filed a request with the New Jersey Board of Public Utilities (NJBPU) for a change in its Purchased Water Adjustment Clause (PWAC) and Purchased Wastewater Treatment Adjustment Clause (PSTAC) charges.
+On November 6, 2015, New Jersey American Water filed a request with the New Jersey Board of Public Utilities (NJBPU) for a change in its Purchased Water Adjustment Clause (PWAC) and Purchased Wastewater Treatment Adjustment Clause (PSTAC) charges.
 The proposed change in rates is to cover the changing fees New Jersey American Water pays to other water and wastewater purveyors for purchased water and wastewater treatment.
-Below are links to documents that were filed including the cover letter, petition, draft public notice and supporting testimony in hardcopy format.
 For more information, view the Petition and Cover Letter.
 The new rates went into effect April 1, 2016.

 Distribution System Improvement Charge

 New Jersey American Water submitted its DSIC Foundational filing to the NJ Board of Public Utilities on June 12, 2015.
 DSIC is a proven regulatory tool that allows for modest surcharges outside of the general rate proceeding for approved and completed rehabilitation and replacement of aging infrastructure, while maintaining BPU oversight and review.
 New rates were approved and went into effect June 1, 2016.
-For more information, see the filing, below:
+For more information: